 The amount of the salary increases were determined, in part, based on market data reviewed by the Compensation Committee and were approved in order to align each of our executives' base salaries with market levels for the same positions in companies of similar size to us.
-In the case of our named executive officers, excluding Dr. Vukovic, annual base salary increases were targeted at approximately 5% to be in line with increases being awarded by our peer companies.
-Dr. Vukovic's compensation adjustments, including his salary increase, reflect his time with the company, experience in his current role, and the increase in responsibilities associated with his promotion from Vice President, Clinical Research, to Senior Vice President, Chief Medical Officer in July 2009.
+In the case of our named executive officers, annual base salary increases were targeted to put such salaries in line with comparable positions at our peer companies.

-In February 2011, the Compensation Committee approved base salary increases for our employees effective March 1, 2011, including increasing the base salary of our Chief Executive Officer and other named executive officers as described below under the heading " Post-2010 Compensation Actions."
+In March 2012, the Compensation Committee approved base salary increases for our employees effective March 1, 2012, including increasing the base salary of our Chief Executive Officer and other named executive officers as described below under the heading "Post-2011 Compensation Actions."